PEST CONTROL : ONLINE BOOKING + ROUTE-READY INTAKE

 We can figure out the pest type when the tech gets there.
 Cost: weak early screening burns route quality and same-day capacity.

 Recurring accounts will reschedule themselves.
-Cost: quiet churn compounds faster than most owners realize.
+Cost: quiet churn compounds faster than most teams realize.

 Peak season is supposed to feel chaotic.
 Cost: chaos is exactly where better operators take market share.